 Looking back, that must have been pretty dangerous.

-I remember being absolutely clueless, which is par for the course for most beginning storm chasers honestly.
+I remember being absolutely clueless, which is pretty normal for most storm chasers starting out.
 Most people do it as a hobby and yeah, I knew a lot of about the weather, but when you get out there to experience one first-hand and all these things are in motion, it’s wild - you don’t know what the heck you’re looking at when you look upon a supercell.
 I really remember looking at it and thinking how cool it was.
 And I was already ready for my second storm chase.
 And that thrill still exists today.
 Every time a chase ends, you’re looking at the weather models for the next storm because you’re ready to go out again.

 What’s the most dangerous encounter you’ve had?